Davante Adams Player Prop Bets for NFL Week 18 - Green Bay vs. Detroit - NewsBreak

 Discover player props odds, plays, and insights for Davante Adams in his Week 18 contest with the Green Bay Packers against the Detroit Lions.

-Davante Adams has player prop bets available from sportsbooks before his next NFL game on Sunday at 1:00 PM ET airing on FOX.
-NFC North opponents meet in Week 18 when Adams and the Green Bay Packers (13-3) hit the field against the Detroit Lions (2-13-1) at Ford Field in Detroit, Michigan.
+Before Davante Adams hits the field for Sunday's game, which starts at 1:00 PM ET on FOX, here are some key facts and figures you should know ahead of placing a bet on his player props.
+NFC North opponents play in Week 18 when Adams and the Green Bay Packers (13-3) meet the Detroit Lions (2-13-1) at Ford Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .